ohlunlacassi/my-year-in-rhythm/README.md

 Re-running calendar_viz/convert.py is optional and only needed when new .ics files are added.

 All personal data has been anonymized and reduced to non-identifiable aggregates.

-## License

-This project was created for academic purposes.